PaddlePaddle/PaddleHub/README.md

 ## Features
-- **Abundant Pre-trained Models**: 180+ pre-trained models covering the 4 major categories including Image, Text, Audio, and Video, all open source and free for download and offline usage.
+- **Abundant Pre-trained Models**: 300+ pre-trained models covering the 5 major categories including Image, Text, Audio, Video, and Industrial application.
+All of them are free for download and offline usage.
 - **Quick Model Prediction**: Model prediction can be realized through a few lines of scripts to quickly experience the model effect.
 - **Model As Service**: A one-line command to build deep learning model API service deployment capabilities.
 - **Easy-to-use Transfer Learning**: Just few lines of code you can complete the transfer-learning task like image classification and text classification based on high quality pre-trained models.